 Useful links to industry organisations can be found here.

-The VSC is an administrator of the PEGI age rating system and is responsible for rating video games released in the UK.
+The GRA is an administrator of the PEGI age rating system and is responsible for rating video games released in the UK.
 It also acts as a standards body for the video and video games industries.

 Film Distributors' Association Ltd. (FDA) is the trade body for theatrical film distributors in the UK.